agormp/greedysub/README.md

 ## Dependencies

-`greedysub` relies on the [pandas package](https://pandas.pydata.org), which is automatically included when using pip to install.
+`greedysub` relies on the [pandas package](https://pandas.pydata.org) and the [numpy package](https://numpy.org).
+These are automatically included when using pip to install.

 ## Usage